George N. Gillett Jr.

-George Nield Gillett Jr. (born October 22, 1938) is an American businessman.
-Originally from Wisconsin, he lives in Vail, Colorado.
+George Nield Gillett Jr. (October 22, 1938 – September 22, 2026) was an American businessman.
+Originally from Wisconsin, he lived in Vail, Colorado.

-Biography
+Early life and career

 Gillett graduated from Lake Forest Academy in 1956.
-He attended Amherst College and is a 1961 graduate of Dominican College of Racine, Wisconsin.
-Gillett's first job following college was with Crown Zellerbach as regional sales manager.
+He attended Amherst College and was a 1961 graduate of Dominican College of Racine, Wisconsin.
+Gillett's first job following college was with Crown Zellerbach as a regional sales manager.

-Gillett's career continued in the 1960s in marketing and management consulting, initially with McKinsey & Co.
+His career continued in the 1960s in marketing and management consulting, initially with McKinsey & Co.
 A sports fanatic since childhood, by 1966, he was business manager and partner of the Miami Dolphins.
 In 1966, he purchased a 20% interest in the Miami Dolphins NFL franchise for $1 million.
 He sold this interest in 1968 for $3 million, and used some of the proceeds to purchase the nearly defunct Harlem Globetrotters and later started Globetrotters Communications, a nationally syndicated radio group.
 He reinvigorated the Globetrotters by an intense marketing effort that included a popular cartoon series.

 In 1978, Gillett bought Packerland Packing Co.
 With the successful venture of Packerland, Gillett then diversified into radio and television with the start of Gillett Communications Company.
 At its peak, Gillett Communications owned network affiliates, the majority of which were CBS, in many of the country's major television markets.

 In 1979, he launched Gillett Communications by buying three small television stations.
 Three years later he bought WSM-TV in Nashville, renamed WSMV.
 In 1984, Gillett acquired Appleton-based Post Corporation's eight television stations, 22 newspapers and associated plants; the non-broadcast assets were sold to Thomson Corporation and other buyers.
 In 1986, he bought out the two A.S.
 Abell stations as part of a spin-off resulting from the acquisition of A.S.
 Abell by Times Mirror Company.

 In 1985, Gillett acquired Vail Associates' Vail and Beaver Creek ski resorts.
 He would often ride chairlifts and greet guests, and launched a massive installation of high-speed detachable chairlifts.
-Gillett also supported major alpine ski events at a time when most ski areas in America declined to host international races, starting with the 1989 World Alpine Ski Championships, and through his support hosted the 1999 World Alpine Ski Championships.
+Gillett also supported major alpine ski events at a time when most ski areas in the United States declined to host international races, starting with the 1989 World Alpine Ski Championships, and through his support hosted the 1999 World Alpine Ski Championships.

-Gillett acquired majority control of the television assets of Storer Communications in April 1987 from merchant banker Kohlberg Kravis Roberts, and represented a valuation of nearly 15 times cash flow for the group.
+Gillett acquired majority control of the television assets of Storer Communications in April 1987 from the investment firm Kohlberg Kravis Roberts, and represented a valuation of nearly 15 times cash flow for the group.
 KKR maintained 45-percent minority ownership.
 To meet regulatory approval, Gillett's existing station group was spun off to Busse Broadcasting, a company formed by Gillett employees.
 Gillett's purchase was financed by junk bonds through KKR raised prior to Black Monday, which quickly placed Gillett in a 10:1 debt-to-profit ratio.
 Rumors began circulating of Gillett selling off one or several of his stations, while Gillett was reportedly interested in buying the Seattle Seahawks.
 One of the Storer stations, WJW-TV, was frequently the subject of sale rumors due to their ratings strength and stability.